ammarbinfaisal/taskss/readme.md

 press `e` over any task to edit it
 press `d` over any task to delete it
 press `t` over any task to tick it

+## Changelog

+- whole of the terminal isn't cleared o running taskss
+- readjustment of the ui in list mode on resizing the terminal
+- arrow remains on the same index after deleting a task in list mode
+- TASKSS title in the list and editor mode
+- improved tasks editor
+- no unwanted .log file in the current directory